 The types of proceedings brought in the P and E Court, and the time limits for starting them, depends on the legislation relevant to the matter.

-For example, the court may hear the following proceedings under the Sustainable Planning Act 2009:
+For example, the court may hear the following proceedings under the Planning Act 2016:

 - appeals against decisions on development applications